thegreenwebfoundation/grid-aware-websites-demo-cloudflare/README.md

 # Grid-aware websites demo

 This repo is a demo website for the Green Web Foundation's [Grid-aware Websites](https://github.com/thegreenwebfoundation/grid-aware-websites) project.
-It demonstrates grid-aware code being run in against routes using Cloudflare Workers.
+It demonstrates grid-aware code being run on routes using Cloudflare Workers.

 ## Demo sites